 Muffin Healthy Snack Ideas

-Muffins are some of the best healthy snack recipes because they’re naturally portioned into snack-sized servings.
-Like the baked goods above, they freeze well, so make a big batch to keep on hand.
+Like the baked goods above, these muffins freeze well, so make a big batch to keep on hand for easy healthy snacks.
 Let them thaw overnight in the fridge, or pop frozen muffins in the microwave for 30 seconds when you’re ready to eat.

 These blueberry muffins are a far cry from the jumbo, cake-y ones that you’d find in a bakery display case.
 Instead, they’re moist, lightly sweet, and the perfect size for snacking.